polywrap/PolyGPT/README.md

 3. `yarn install` will get all dependencies installed
 4. `yarn start` will run the agent loop

-Then you can start interacting with the bot by filling in the Prompt.
+Then you can start interacting with the bot by filling in the main goal, and then an initial Prompt.

 ## Example prompts: